 The Hospital's expert Stroke Team utilizes advanced imaging techniques — such as CT-angiography, magnetic resonance imaging (MRI), magnetic resonance angiography (MRA) and carotid ultrasound — to provide patients with the most advanced treatment for optimal outcomes.
 In addition, the Hospital continues to provide cutting-edge stroke care through a new, innovative program called Telestroke.
 A neurologist can immediately access the patient via video and audio link to assess their neurological function and recommend time-sensitive treatments.
 For people who are experiencing a stroke, it can be the difference between lifelong, severe disability and minimal-to-no neurological deficits.

 The neurology team

 White Plains Hospital has assembled a team of neurological experts who are highly skilled in evaluating and treating the most complex and challenging disorders of the brain, spinal cord, peripheral nerves and muscles that control the heart, lungs and other organs.
-Boris Chulpayev, MD, is Chief of Neurology at the Hospital and is also the director of the Hospital’s Advanced Stroke Program.

 The Hospital has long been acclaimed for providing the most effective, evidence-based techniques for rapid stroke diagnosis and treatment.
 As the first New York state-designated Regional Stroke Center in Westchester County, White Plains Hospital has been consistently recognized for success in caring for stroke patients, receiving many prestigious awards, including The Joint Commission's Gold Seal of Approval®, American Heart Association/American Stroke Association's Get with the Guidelines-Stroke Gold Plus® Quality Achievement Award, and Honor Roll status for four consecutive years for success in caring for stroke patients in a rapid timeframe.